solomonenanaw/AirBnB_clone/README.md

-Welcome to the AirBnB clone project!
+Welcome to the AirBnB clone the console project!!!

 ## Getting Started